marcindulak/vagrant-haproxy-pcs-ansible-tutorial-centos7/README.md

 An example of a https://projects.spring.io/spring-boot/ stateless web-application deployed using `vagrant` and `virtualbox`.

-The setup consists of three application `app` servers, two higly-available http://www.haproxy.org/ load-balancers `lb`, and a management server.
+The setup consists of three application `app` servers, two highly-available http://www.haproxy.org/ load-balancers `lb`, and a management server.
 The high-availability is achieved using a `pacemaker`/`corosync` cluster http://clusterlabs.org/.
 Application deployments and system configurations are automated with https://www.ansible.com/ and monitoring is performed using https://prometheus.io/.